solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

-## Exercise 3: Create a Azure Container registry
+## Exercise 3: Setup up shared infrastructure and secrets we will use

-Duration 10 min.
+Duration 20 min.

-We will need the Container registry later, so we use it as an example to get some secret to store.
+We will need the Azure Container registry later, so we use it as an example to get some secret to store.

 ### Task 1: Create container registry